-Biological anthropologists seek to understand how humans adapt to different environments, what causes disease and early death, and how humans evolved from other animals.
-To do this, they study humans (living and dead), other primates such as monkeys and apes, and human ancestors (fossils).
-They are also interested in how biology and culture work together to shape our lives.
+Biological Anthropology: Biological anthropologists seek to understand how humans adapt to different environments, what causes disease and early death, and how humans evolved from other animals, among other things.
+They are particularly interested in how biology and culture work together to shape our lives.

 Socio-cultural Anthropology: Socio-cultural anthropologists explore how people in different places live and understand the world around them.
 They seek to explain what people think is important and the rules they make about how they should interact with one another.
 Even within one country or society, people may disagree about how they should speak, dress, eat, or treat others.
 Socio-cultural anthropologists listen to all voices and viewpoints to better explain how societies vary and what they have in common.